Dental Implants Ridgefield

 Implant work starts with a consultation.
 Generally, this visit is a brief talk with our dentists regarding your treatment.
 It gives our office an idea of your prior oral health, medical history, and smile goals.
 Learning such things lets us assess whether implants suit you.

 All that said, we can still help if you don’t qualify for implants at first.
-We’ll gladly work to get you any needed preliminary procedures – gum disease therapy, tooth extraction, etc. Once you’ve had them, your mouth should be able to support dental implants.
+We’ll gladly work to get you any needed preliminary procedures – gum disease therapy, tooth extraction, bone grafting, etc. Once you’ve had them, your mouth should be able to support dental implants.

 If we approve, the consultation will cover the details of your implant work.
 Such facts include the treatment timeline, cost, and similar matters.